KJY93/Project-4-Django-FullStack-Web-Development/README.md

 2. Acounts - This is the app that handles the process of user registration, profile updating as well as user logging in and out of the web application.
 The important files in this folder are the models.py file, admin.py file, forms.py file, urls.py file, views.py file and also the html templates files.
 In the models.py file, a NewUser class was created by inheriting from the AbstractUser class.
 In forms.py file, three forms were created, namely the UserLoginForm, UserRegistrationForm and also the UserUpdateForm.
 The UserRegistrationForm and the UserUpdateForm both inherits from the NewUser class created in models.py file.
 The views.py file contains the route to handle user registration, user logging in/out and also the updating of user profile.
 Urls.py file contains the urls to link to the different route in views.py that is responsible to be executed depending on the url the user has visited.
 In admin.py file, newly created models that was created in models.py file were registered so that it can be viewed in the Django admin UI.
 The templates folder in this app contains the login, register and user profile update html template files.
 3. Catalog - This is the app that shows books related information.
 The important files in this folder are models.py file, admin.py file, urls.py file, views.py file and also the html template files.
 In models.py file, three classes were created, namely the Book class, Genre class and the Author class.
 The views.py file contains the route to show books currently available in store, display books result returned via AJAX and also a route to show the relevant information of a particular selected book.
 Urls.py file contains the urls to link to the different route in the views.py file.
 Admin.py file, the Book class, Genre class and Author class that was creted in the models.py file was registered so that it can be viewed in the Django admin UI.
 The templates folder in this app contains 4 files, books_list.template.html file is the file that shows all the books that is currently in store, show_book_details.template.html file will display the relevant information of a particular book, entry_list.html file is the main template file to render when the request to retrieve the book is not done through AJAX request while entry_list_page.html file contains the part to be updated if the request to obtain the filtered book result is done through AJAX request.
 4. Carts - This is the app that shows the shopping cart items to the user.
 The important files in this folder are the urls.py file, views.py file, contexts.py file and also the html template files.
 The views.py file contains the route to handle the add to cart, update cart, remove from cart and view cart request.
 The urls.py file contain the urls to link to the different route in the views.py file.
 The contexts.py file, which is the context processor, was created so that the total cart price could be available on each page of the web application.
 The templates folder contains the view cart html file that will displayed a summary of the cart items when rendered.
 5. Home -  This is the app that shows information on the landing page.
 The important files in this folder are the urls.py file, views.py file and also the html template files.
 The views.py file contains route to show bestsellers, new & trending as well as books that are under $5.00.
 The urls.py file contain the urls to link to the different route in the views.py file.
-The templates folder contains 4 files, the index.template.html file will display the landing page of the website when rendered.
+The templates folder contains 6 files, the index.template.html file will display the landing page of the website when rendered.
 The about us, contact us and also the our services html files will each display about us, contact us and our services information when rendered.
+The enquiry and subscription template file on the other hand, serves as the confirmation email template to be sent to the user if they have subscribed to the bookstore's newsletter or have submitetd an enquiry form.
 6. Order - This is the app that is in charge of handling the checking out process of an order.
 The important files in this folder are admin.py, forms.py, models.py, urls.py and also views.py file.
 Models.py files contains the Charge class, Order class and also the OrderItem class.
 In the forms.py file, two forms were created, namely the OrderForm and also the PaymentForm.
 The views.py file contains the route to handle checkout,  confirm checkout, view purchase list, view puchase orders and also update order.
 The urls.py file contain the urls to link to the different route in the views.py file.
 The classes created in the models.py file were registered in the admin.py file so that it could be viewed in the Django admin UI.
 The templates folder contains the html files for checkout, confirm checkout, view puchase list and also view purchase details.

 ### b.
 Folders